CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 # [ ] _*+DB*_ Add the details of the corpus variant to the resource database, status "upcoming"
 # [ ] _*+PORTAL*_ Create/update license pages [how to create/update license pages | https://www.kielipankki.fi/intra/creating-license-pages/]
 # [ ] _*+META*_ Add citation information to the META-SHARE record
+# [ ] _*?HYSTORE*_ In case intermediate versions need to be maintained at any point, upload the data as a zip file (named as shortname-vrt_yyyymmdd.zip) and the separate shortname-vrt_yyyymmdd_README.txt file to the HFST server, under data/corpora/wip/ (= “work in progress”).
 # [ ] _*+PUHTI*_ Create a download package
 ## [ ] _*+PUHTI*_ Create and add the downloadable readme and license files [how to create/update license pages | https://www.kielipankki.fi/intra/creating-license-pages/]
 ## [ ] _*+PUHTI*_ Zip the data and the readme and license files